 where \(N\) is the dimension of the matrix, \(F\) is the number of traces in the integral, \(\chi\) is the Euler characteristic of the surface, and \(c_{\pi}\left(X_{1},\ldots,X_{7}\right)\) is the cumulant associated to the collection of four vertices which appear on the resulting surface (see Figure~\ref{figure: vertices}; note \(X_{4}^{T}\) and \(X_{7}^{T}\) which appear on the ``backs'' of the corners containing \(X_{4}\) and \(X_{7}\), respectively).

-The topological expansion for orthogonally invariant matrices follows from the topological expansion for Haar-distributed orthogonal matrices \(O\), which may be expressed as a sum over pairings on the first and second indices of \(O\) \cite{MR2217291,MR2337139,2015arXiv151101087R}.
+The topological expansion for orthogonally invariant matrices follows from the topological expansion for Haar-distributed orthogonal matrices \(O\), which may be expressed as a sum over pairings on each of the first and second indices of \(O\) \cite{MR2217291,MR2337139,2015arXiv151101087R}.
 A matrix cumulant is the sum over pairings on the second index for a fixed choice of pairing on the first index.
-(An example is shown in the top part of Figure~\ref{figure: orthogonally invariant}, with the pairing on the first indices shown in solid lines, and the second indices marked with dotted lines (unpaired).
+(An example is shown in the top part of Figure~\ref{figure: orthogonally invariant}, with the pairing on the first indices shown in solid lines, and a pairing on the second indices marked with dotted lines.)
 This cumulant corresponds to the gluing shown in the lower part of Figure~\ref{figure: orthogonally invariant}.
 See Example~\ref{example: gluing} for more detail.

-If any of the \(X_{k}\) are independent and orthogonally in general position, they may be conjugated by independent Haar matrices, say \(O_{1}\) and \(O_{2}\).
-In this case, we do not need to consider terms in which independent Haar matrices are connected (by either index), so any term in which \(O_{1}\) and \(O_{2}\) are connected will vanish, and the contribution of the diagram will be the product of the contribution of the \(O_{1}\) vertices and the contribution of the \(O_{2}\).
-Thus, independent matrices in general position can be thought of as different colours.
-Only gluings which respect this colouring need be considered.
-For example, in Figure~\ref{figure: orthogonally invariant}, if \(X_{1}\) and \(X_{4}\) are independent and orthogonally in general position, this term term will vanish.
-If \(X_{1}\), \(X_{2}\), \(X_{4}\), and \(X_{5}\) as a set are independent from \(X_{3}\), \(X_{6}\) and \(X_{7}\), then the contribution of the lower diagram in Figure~\ref{figure: orthogonally invariant} will be the product of the contribution of the two upper vertices in Figure~\ref{figure: vertices} and the contribution of the two lower vertices.
+If any of the \(X_{k}\) are independent and orthogonally in general position, they may be conjugated by independent Haar-distributed matrices, say \(O_{1}\) and \(O_{2}\).
+In this case, we do not need to consider terms in which independent Haar matrices are connected (by either index), so any term in which \(O_{1}\) and \(O_{2}\) are connected will vanish, and the contribution of the diagram will be the product of the contribution of the \(O_{1}\) vertices and the contribution of the \(O_{2}\) vertices.
+Thus, independent matrices in general position can be thought of as different colours, and only gluings which respect this colouring need be considered.
+For example, in Figure~\ref{figure: orthogonally invariant}, if \(X_{1}\) and \(X_{4}\) are independent and orthogonally in general position, the term shown will vanish.
+The contribution of each colour is multiplicative.
+If \(X_{1}\), \(X_{2}\), \(X_{4}\), and \(X_{5}\) as a set are independent from \(X_{3}\), \(X_{6}\) and \(X_{7}\), then the contribution of the lower diagram in Figure~\ref{figure: orthogonally invariant} will be the product of the contribution of the two upper vertices in Figure~\ref{figure: vertices} multiplied by the contribution of the two lower vertices.
 In this way, if the matrix cumulants of independent ensembles in general position are known, it is possible to compute the matrix cumulants, and hence the moments such as (\ref{formula: example moment}), of any expression generated by those ensembles.